aplteam/Tester2/README.md

 #### Batchable tests

 These are tests that do not need a human in front of the monitor.
-Ideally all tests should be "batchable" of course.
+Ideally, all tests should be "batchable" of course.
 However, in real life this is not always possible for technical reasons, or the effort would be just too high.

 Note that all test cases get the `batchFlag` provided as part of the right argument, so they know what's required, and can act accordingly.